 14. Request the desktop version of a page

-Annoyed by websites automatically switching to “mobile versions”?
-Choose between Desktop or Mobile site-view.
+Annoyed by websites automatically switching to mobile versions?
+Choose between desktop or mobile site-view.

-15. Clear history from the 3-dots menu
+15. Clear history from the 3-dot menu

 You now have faster access to history cleanup.

 16. Add pages to the system’s home screen on Android